The Second-Best Dog Food For Feeding Your Dog

-Which is why pet food companies go light on the meat and heavy on everything else, such as.....
+Which is why dog food companies go light on the meat and heavy on everything else, such as.....

-- Junk fillers and unrecognizable food substitutes such as beet pulp, rice flour, brewer's rice, wheat middlings, gluten meal....honestly, raise your hand if you've ever thought of feeding your dog gluten meal.
+- Junk fillers and unrecognizable food substitutes such as beet pulp, rice flour, brewer's rice, wheat middlings, gluten meal....honestly, raise your hand if you've ever thought of feeding your dog wheat middlings.

 - By-products or digest.
-"By-products" is a catch-all term that can include beaks, feet, hair, manure, and other waste, while "digest" is a by-product treated with heat and water to form a slurry.
+"By-products" is a catch-all term that can include the feet and head of the dead animal.
+"Digest" is a by-product treated with heat and water to form a slurry.
 Sounds tasty, yes?

 There are a few, yes.
-Unfortunately, even these fail the final test for a proper doggy diet, which is to check how the meat is prepared.
+But there is one final test for a proper doggy diet.
+And that is to check how the meat was prepared.

 Is the meat:

-- cooked at the highest heat levels, which kills the valuable enzymes and antioxidants your dog needs for optimum health (bad)
+- cooked at high heat – bad, because high heat kills the enzymes and antioxidants your dog needs for optimum health

-ALL kibble and canned diets are (c).
+ALL kibble and canned diets match #3.
 Which means there is no kibble or canned dog food that you should use as your dog's DAILY diet.

-Of course, as you might expect, not all frozen diets are good for your dog, no matter how delicious their marketing makes them sound!
-There is one brand I like best and a couple of others that are pretty good, too.
+But not all frozen diets are good for your dog, no matter how delicious their marketing makes them sound!
+There is one brand I like best and a couple of others that are good, too.

 An occasional meal of kibble is fine

-You can certainly feed a kibble meal now and then!
-Dry dog foods are great on a day when your schedule is tight, or when you don't feel well, or when you're traveling with your dog.
+You can certainly feed a kibble or canned meal now and then!
+The convenience is great on a day when your schedule is tight, or when you don't feel well, or when you're traveling with your dog.

-There are only a handful of such kibbles.
+There are only a handful of such dog food brands.

 Variety.
-I feed homemade meals, prepackaged frozen meals (convenient, and almost as good as homemade), and occasionally a kibble or canned meal.
+I feed homemade meals, prepackaged frozen meals, and occasionally a kibble meal with an essential added supplement.

-In the feeding chapter of my book, 11 Things You Must Do Right To Keep Your Dog Healthy and Happy, you'll find step-by-step details for feeding your dog balanced, healthy meals.
-You'll find main ingredients, supplements, and directions for preparing homemade meals, as well as what you might freeze in individual doggie-sized servings for easy daily use.
+In the feeding chapter of my book, 11 Things You Must Do Right To Keep Your Dog Healthy and Happy, you'll find step-by-step details for feeding your dog healthy meals.

-I hope you'll read it and get some of this healthy dog food into your dog, too!
+I hope you'll read this book and get some healthy dog food into your dog, too!